-I was sitting at my desk, munching an embarrassingly-gargantuan chocolate-granola cookie, when I vaguely recalled some crazy video my friend showed me from a
+I was sitting at my desk, munching an embarrassingly-gargantuan chocolate-granola cookie, when I vaguely recalled some crazy video my friend showed me from a TED talk—where tiny flying drones gracefully bounce on musical instruments and play the James Bond theme song.

 Super cute, right?
 That's what I thought.
 At first.
 Then, I watched some other videos, and realized that these "flying quadrotors" (that's their scientific name) are actually more like the plague of Biblical locusts that God sent down to curse the Egyptians for being mean to the Israelites…or something.